act-rules/act-rules.github.io/_rules/image-filename-as-accessible-name-9eb3f6.md

 #### Failed Example 1

-This `img` element has [accessible name][] matching the image filename.
+This `img` element has [accessible name][] matching the image filename (ignoring letter casing).
 The name does not describe the image.

 ```html
 <html lang="en">